natenka/pyneng-book-en/docs/source/exercises/20_exercises.rst

    \newpage

-Задания
+Tasks
 =======

 .. include:: ./pytest.rst

-Задание 20.1
+Task 20.1
 ~~~~~~~~~~~~

-Создать функцию generate_config.
+Create generate_config() function.

-Параметры функции:
+Function parameters:

-* template - путь к файлу с шаблоном (например, "templates/for.txt")
+* template - path to template file (for example, "templates/for.txt")
-* data_dict - словарь со значениями, которые надо подставить в шаблон
+* data_dict - dictionary with values to set in template

-Функция должна возвращать строку с конфигурацией, которая была сгенерирована.
+Function should return a string with configuration that has been generated.

-Проверить работу функции на шаблоне templates/for.txt и данных из файла data_files/for.yml.
+Check function with templates/for.txt template and data from data_files/for.yml.

 .. code:: python

     import yaml

-    # так должен выглядеть вызов функции
+    # function call should looks like
     if __name__ == "__main__":
         data_file = "data_files/for.yml"
         template_file = "templates/for.txt"